 Price: Varies for forum size/data needs, but starts at $45/month for 65 online visitors

 IP Board was a very popular forum software that has since expanded to Invision Community, which includes a forum application in addition to its other offerings.
-According to the Invision Community website, the forums module powers hundreds of millions of discussions around the web, and Invision Community has many other community management apps to help you interact with your audience.
+According to the Invision Community website, the forums module powers thousands of message boards around the web, and Invision Community has many other community management apps to help you interact with your audience.

-Flaurm is currently in Beta and has a streamlined design that is extremely easy to navigate.
-Flarum is fully responsive, and offers smooth animations and available swipe features for mobile optimization.
-The software was built by the developers of esoTalk and FluxBB, two of the fastest forum platforms, and has great performance reviews.
+Flaurm has a streamlined design that is extremely easy to navigate.
+Forums using this software are fully responsive, and features include smooth animations and available swipe features for mobile optimization.
+Flarum was built by the developers of esoTalk and FluxBB, two of the fastest forum platforms, and has great performance reviews.

 MyBB is a free and open-source forum software that powers thousands of communities.
 It features hundreds of plugins and themes for you to customize, and the users that exist on the forum will help you establish your own community.
 Users have also contributed to the translations available for the content on the software.
 Now, forums are available in over 30 languages to help you grow a more global community.